-It's time to celebrate Chinese New Year 2026 in Singapore with festive events for the Year of the Horse!
+Celebrate Chinese New Year 2026 in Singapore with festive events and things to do for the Year of the Horse!

 Chinese New Year events in Singapore are the highlight of the festive season, featuring numerous things to do like parades, light installations, and family-friendly activities.
 After you’re done shopping for cheongsams in Singapore and hunting down the best pineapple tarts in Singapore, it’s time to dive into the spirit of CNY.
 P.S. check out our ultimate guide to Chinese New Year in Singapore for everything you need to know!